-Todays’ schooling systems allow students to undertake studies remotely using distance learning.
+Todays’ some schooling systems allow students to undertake studies remotely using distance learning.
 For the ATPL theory course, the advantage of distance learning is you can plan the lessons and revisions to complete all theory course subjects with an exact grip on all topics.
-However, it is beneficial if one can take actual physical classes while interacting with a network or pilots and flight instructors.
+However, eventually it is necessary to take actual physical classes while interacting with a network or pilots and flight instructors.
 Most students find that being immersed in a physical group setting allows students to collaborate in their studies and motivate each other leading to better testing outcomes in pursuit of their commercial pilots license.
 Of course the more extensive practical training section of the course where you are time building flight hours cannot be done remotely.

 FlyBy flying academy has a residential course with several learning materials.
-We offer an EASA ATPL integrated course as a full-time study on campus.
+We offer an EASA ATPL integrated course as a full-time study in Burgos, Spain.
 The learning environment is a typical classroom with full adherence to a standard pilot school and all flight rules.
 The benefits of this type of flight training CPL course include the following:

 • The opportunity to ask questions to the instructor during the class session